hensm/fx_cast/IMPLEMENTATION.md

 1. The [`contentInitial.ts`](./extension/src/cast/contentInitial.ts) content script is run at document start and handles some compatibility issues that can't be addressed via extension APIs (like SDK scripts directly loaded from `chrome-extension://` URLs).
 2. The page loads the SDK via the usual Google-hosted `cast_sender.js` loader script.
-3. The extension intercepts this script load, injects the [`contentBridge.ts`](./extension/src/cast/contentBridge.ts) script that creates a messaging connection to the Cast Manager (via extension messaging) that registers an instance for that context, and waits for a page messaging connection to forward messages through (as described [here](#communication)).
+3. The extension intercepts this script load, injects the [`contentBridge.ts`](./extension/src/cast/contentBridge.ts) script that creates a messaging connection to the cast manager (via extension messaging) that registers an instance for that context, and waits for a page messaging connection to forward messages through (as described [here](#communication)).
 The initial request is then transparently redirected to the extension-hosted SDK page script at [`extension/src/cast/content.ts`](./extension/src/cast/content.ts).
 4. The SDK page script then creates the SDK objects ([`window.chrome.cast`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast)), handles loading the Framework API (if requested) and adds a page messaging listener for `cast:instanceCreated` events.
-5. The Cast Manager sends a `cast:instanceCreated` message to the SDK, which then calls the sender app's entry handler ([`window.__onGCastApiAvailable`](https://developers.google.com/cast/docs/web_sender/integrate#initialization)).
+5. The cast manager sends a `cast:instanceCreated` message to the SDK, which then calls the sender app's entry handler ([`window.__onGCastApiAvailable`](https://developers.google.com/cast/docs/web_sender/integrate#initialization)).

 #### Extension script